nihaal-prasad/nihaal-prasad.github.io/_posts/2020-10-14-return-oriented-programming-tutorial.markdown

 ### Writing the String

-Using rabin2, we can see that there are several writeable sections in the binary.
-We can write our "flag.txt" string in the `.data` section, which is writeable and is located at `0x00601028`.
+Using rabin2, we can see that there are several writable sections in the binary.
+We can write our "flag.txt" string in the `.data` section, which is writable and is located at `0x00601028`.
 Theoretically, the `.bss` section should also work just fine.
 ```bash
 $ rabin2 -S write4
 [Sections]